Walt Disney Imagineering: Corporate locations

 Since the 1960s, Imagineering's headquarters have been located in nondescript office buildings on the site of the former Grand Central Airport in Glendale, California, about 2 mi east of Disney's corporate headquarters in Burbank.
-Many of these employees are to be relocated to a new facility in Lake Nona, Orlando, Florida.
+Many of these employees were set to be relocated to a new facility in Lake Nona, Orlando, Florida, however the move was canceled in May 2023 amid employee objections and disputes with Florida's state government.
 There are field offices at Epcot and Disney's Hollywood Studios at the Walt Disney World Resort.
 There are also offices located at: